freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 ## Proposing a Pull Request

 1. Once the edits have been committed, you will be prompted to create a pull request on your fork's GitHub Page.
+Notice that you will have to make sure there is no linting error locally before you commit your changes.
+You will also have to make sure there is no merge conflicts before you merge in your changes to the main branch.

    ![Image - Compare & pull request prompt on GitHub](https://contribute.freecodecamp.org/images/github/compare-pull-request-prompt.png)

 2. By default, all pull requests should be against the freeCodeCamp main repo, `main` branch.

-   Make sure that your Base Fork is set to freeCodeCamp/freeCodeCamp when raising a Pull Request.
+   Make sure that your Base Fork is set to freeCodeCamp/freeCodeCamp when raising a Pull Request (Unless you are working with a feature that shouldn't go into the production yet, then your Base Fork should be set to the feature branch).

    ![Image - Comparing forks when making a pull request](https://contribute.freecodecamp.org/images/github/comparing-forks-for-pull-request.png)